robertpiosik/CodeWebChat/README.md

 - Yuanbao
 - Z

+> [!TIP]
+> The browser extension allows you to include websites in context!
+Just click the extension's icon in the toolbar and click _Enable for context_.
+The website will appear in the context tree immediately.

+> [!NOTE]
-Interactions of submitting the message are handled by the [content script](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser/src/content-scripts/send-prompt-content-script/send-prompt-content-script.ts).
+> Interactions of submitting the message are handled by the [content script](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser/src/content-scripts/send-prompt-content-script/send-prompt-content-script.ts).

 > [!IMPORTANT]
-> Legal disclaimer; 1) The tool does not require the browser extension to operate—chats can be initialized and responses applied manually with copy & paste.
-2) The placed _Apply response with CWC_ button is not a means of automatic output extraction, it's an alias for the original copy to clipboard button present under all responses; these are applied solely from the copied markdown text.
+> The tool does not require the browser extension to operate—chats can be initialized and responses applied with manual copy & paste.
+The placed _Apply response with CWC_ button is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button present under responses; these are applied based on the copied markdown text.

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">API Tools</span>

 Anything CWC can do in chatbots, it can do calling a model provider of choice directly from the editor.

+> [!TIP]
-Get started by getting an API key from [Google](https://aistudio.google.com/api-keys) or [Cerebras](https://cloud.cerebras.ai/).
+> Get started with a generous free tier by getting an API key from [Google](https://aistudio.google.com/api-keys) or [Cerebras](https://cloud.cerebras.ai/).

 **🛠️ Edit Context** \
 Modify, create or delete files based on natural language instructions.